weihj1999/autootc/README.md

 **What OpenTelekomCloud can help you for automation**  <br/>
 OTC provide a great range services support to help customer automating your infrastructure.
 For example, terraform, Resource Template Service (RTS, based on Openstack HEAT)
 ,ansible support.
-You will take benifit of them.
+You will take benefit of them.

 You may get more information about Open Telekom Cloud from offical website. https://cloud.telekom.de/de/infrastruktur/open-telekom-cloud